 Quick Start Guide

-This guide walks you through the essential steps to get your CompleteFTP for Linux Preview Release up and running quickly.
+This guide walks you through the essential steps to get your CompleteFTP for Linux server up and running quickly.
 You'll create a user, set up a folder, and test connections using multiple protocols.

 Prerequisites